signal18/docs.signal18.io/03.usage/02.http/docs.md

 Access it via pointing a web browser to  http://localhost:10001.

 By default it is bound to `localhost`.
-This may need to be changed to get remote access on the network.
+This can be changed via **http-bind-address** variable or command line flag to get remote access on the network.

 It looks like this: